jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-146.md

 In intermediate locations, the magnet `M` raises its pole `B` more or less, and depresses its pole `A` depending on its proximity to the North pole of the Earth.

-This is because the Southern striped particles are going to enter the magnet `N`.
+This is because the Southern striated particles are going to enter the magnet `N`.
 They rise straight through the Earth's interior via the pole `B`.

 However, the Northern particles, coming from all directions through the air towards the same magnet `N` from the hemisphere `DAC` of the Earth, should not progress more obliquely in order to reach its upper part than to its lower part.